shashankjain2707/COCOCODES/README.md

 # EduTube - Educational Platform

-EduTube is a React Native application that provides a focused learning environment for educational content.
-Built with TypeScript and Expo, the app features a modern interface designed to minimize distractions while maximizing learning engagement.
+EduTube is a cross-platform educational video app built with React Native, Expo, and Firebase.
+It provides a distraction-free environment for learning, featuring authentication, playlists, notes, and a modern, responsive design.
+The app is designed to help users engage with educational content efficiently on mobile and web.

 ## Current Implementation